mhj1980mhj/Ledelsesfokus/replit.md

 # Overview

 This is a modern full-stack web application built for property management (al2bolig).
 It features a React frontend with TypeScript, an Express.js backend, and a PostgreSQL database with Drizzle ORM.
-The application provides three main sections:
+The application provides two main sections:

-1. **Ledelsesfokus (Management Focus)** - Main landing page for project timeline and management overview
+1. **Ledelsesfokus (Management Focus)** - Main landing page featuring Projekter (projects) and Områder (areas/settings) tabs
-2. **Power BI Rapporter** - Advanced analytics and reporting dashboards
+2. **Power BI Rapporter** - Advanced analytics and reporting dashboards with management dashboard cards

-3. **Indstillinger (Settings)** - Administration of organizational areas and settings
+The application uses a consistent PageHeader component across all pages and a shared Navigation component for seamless navigation between sections.
 The application is designed to provide leadership with a clear overview of organizational projects while maintaining access to analytical tools and administrative functions.

 # User Preferences